 Gnocchi Alla Romana (Semolina Gnocchi)

-Gnocchi Alla Romana made with semolina flour, parmesan cheese, milk, and butter.
+Gnocchi Alla Romana (semolina gnocchi) made with semolina flour, parmesan cheese, milk, and butter.
 A delicious, cheesy, and traditional Italian side dish!

 GNOCCHI ALLA ROMANA